Aloo Chaat (film)

 Aloo Chaat is a 2009 Indian Hindi-language romantic comedy film starring Aftab Shivdasani, Aamna Sharif, Linda Arsenio, Kulbhushan Kharbanda, Sanjai Mishra, and Manoj Pahwa.
-The film is directed by Robbie Grewal, whose previous work includes films like Samay: When Time Strikes and MP3: Mera Pehla Pehla Pyaar.
-It was released in India in March 2009 and received mixed reviews at the box office.
+The film is directed by Robbie Grewal.
+It was released in India in March 2009.

 Plot

-Nikhil (Aftab Shivdasani) returns to his house in Lajpat Nagar after completing his education in the United States.
-His orthodox Punjabi family consisting of his father Purushottam (Kulbhushan Kharbanda), his grandmother Beeji (Dolly Ahluwalia), his confused mother Seeto (Meenakshi Sethi) and an always suspicious uncle Chhadami Mama (Sanjay Mishra) are keen to get him married and scout potential matches.
-Nikhil, however, does not show an interest in marriage which has the family worried about their son's orientation.
-Purushottam requests his family friend Hakim (Manoj Pahwa), a sexologist by profession, to try to get Nikhil to get open up about marriage.
+Nikhil returns to his house in Lajpat Nagar after completing his education in the United States.
+His orthodox Punjabi family, consisting of his father Purushottam, his grandmother Beeji, his confused mother Seeto, and an always suspicious uncle Chhadami Mama, are keen to get him married and scout potential matches.
+Nikhil, however, does not show an interest in marriage, which has the family worried about their son's orientation.
+Purushottam requests his family friend Hakim, a sexologist by profession, to try to get Nikhil to open up about marriage.

-Nikhil reveals to Hakim that he's already in love with a Muslim girl Aamna (Aamna Sharif) living in the U.S. Being rooted in old traditions, he fears his family will never accept a Muslim daughter-in-law and has hence kept the matter hidden.
-Having no qualms with the match himself, Hakim devices a strategy to get Nikhil's family to accept Aamna.
+Nikhil reveals to Hakim that he's already in love with a Muslim girl, Aamna, living in the U.S. Being rooted in old traditions, he fears his family will never accept a Muslim daughter-in-law and has hence kept the matter hidden.
+Having no qualms with the match himself, Hakim devises a strategy to get Nikhil's family to accept Aamna.
 The plan involves Nikhil professing to marry an American girl and introducing Aamna to his family as the girl's close friend.
 They would then portray the American girl in a bad light and Aamna in a good light to help sway his family's opinion.
-With help from Hakim's regular patient Sukha Paaji, they settle on Nikki (Linda Arsenio), an American girl with strong Indian values, who both Nikhil and Hakim train to come across as a bit spoiled.
-Nikhil also photoshops images for Nikki's childhood album and together with Hakim, comes up with a fake history for Nikki.
+With help from Hakim's regular patient Sukha Paaji, they settle on Nikki, an American girl with strong Indian values, who both Nikhil and Hakim train to come across as a bit spoiled.
+Nikhil also photoshops images for Nikki's childhood album and, together with Hakim, comes up with a fake history for Nikki.

 Although initially against it, Nikhil's family agrees to his choice after some convincing from Hakim.
-Nikhil brings Nikki and Aamna to his house, the former pretending to arrive from the airport, a ruse which is almost caught by Chhadami.
-As days progress, Nikki tries to come across as a poor choice for Nikhil by such acts as cooking American food, wearing skimpy western outfits and acting irresponsibly while Aamna remedies these by cooking Punjabi food (which the family relishes after initial hesitation), wearing Indian outfits and being responsible and caring.
+Nikhil brings Nikki and Aamna to his house, the former pretending to arrive from the airport, a ruse that is almost caught by Chhadami.
+As days progress, Nikki tries to come across as a poor choice for Nikhil by such acts as cooking American food, wearing skimpy western outfits, and acting irresponsibly, while Aamna remedies these by cooking Punjabi food (which the family relishes after initial hesitation), wearing Indian outfits, and being responsible and caring.
 Nikki even gets herself a sunbath in a bikini at the house's rooftop, inviting several unwanted stares, and is admonished for this by Aamna in the presence of Nikhil's father.
-Gradually she starts winning over the family members although Chhadami stays suspicious of their motives.
+Gradually, she starts winning over the family members, although Chhadami stays suspicious of their motives.